duweigg/Frontend_note_JS/arrow_function.md

   }
 };
 ```
-We have a simple test object with two methods - each a function that creates and returns an anonymous function.

-The difference is in the first case it uses a traditional function expression, while in the latter it uses an arrow function.

 If we run these in a console with the same arguments however, we get very different results.
 ```js
 > const anon = test.createAnonFunction('hello', 'world');